 It is also interesting to observe the distribution of investor-state disputes within the region based on the nationality of claimants and respondent states.
-Most prominent are China, India and South Korea, all of which have been at the upper echelon of activity as both respondents and states of the claimants' nationality, with Japan being the only (other than China) Asia-Pacific state to have featured on both sides of investor-state disputes in the past five years.
+Vietnam and South Korea have been the most prominent respondent states, while China and Singapore have been the most prominent states of the claimants' nationality; Australia with Japan being the only (other than China) Asia-Pacific state to have featured on both sides of investor-state disputes in the past five years.
 These figures are reflective of the strong GDP and outgoing FDI figures.
-The rise in ISDS cases against China and brought by Chinese investors in particular is unsurprising given China's manufacturing output coupled with its Belt and Road initiative, which have spurred a rise in outbound investment over the past five years.
+[45] The rise in ISDS cases against China and brought by Chinese investors in particular is unsurprising given China's manufacturing output coupled with its Belt and Road Initiative, which have spurred a rise in outbound investment over the past five years.